wcroachie/x-ecma/readme.txt

-Hello, if you are reading this chances are I am applying for a job and linked this repositort as an example of some recent code I've worked on.
+Hello, if you are reading this chances are I am applying for a job and linked this repository as an example of some recent code I've worked on.

 This is a library of cross-ecma-compliant versions of standard